edgarfinn/React-Basic-Reference/README.md

 ```

 ### Class Components:
 Class components are sub-classes of the React.Component class, written using the [ES6 class keyword](https://github.com/edgarfinn/ES6-OOP#defining-classes-with-es6).
+As sub-classes of the React.Component class, all class modules inherit React.Component's properties, but can also override certain properties or methods (such as the constructor method).

 ```jsx
 /* expose the Component class in the scope of the module  */